These are some of the best places to cruise to across the globe. All you have to do is choose your itinerary—and start counting down the days.

 Asia is a mesmerizing combination of intricate temples and centuries-old tradition overlaid with futuristic skylines, designer shopping malls, and ultra-modern restaurants.
 After sensation-packed days ashore, you’ll love relaxing on your ship.

 Every port of call is packed with sights.
 In Thailand, for example, you could visit the temples and monasteries of Ayutthaya, a UNESCO World Heritage Site and the former capital of Siam.
-Or take an overnight tour from your cruise to Cambodia to gaze at the magnificent 12th-century temple of Angkor Wat, the largest religious monument in the world, surrounded by dense rainforest.
+In Bali, a lush, mountainous island dotted with Hindu temples, head inland to Ubud for art galleries, boutique spas, and emerald-green rice paddies that snake around the contours of the hills.

-Vietnam’s Halong Bay is a breathtaking spectacle, where hundreds of jungle-topped limestone pillars tower over the aquamarine water, while Boracay island in the Philippines has some of the best beaches in Southeast Asia, where the white sand has the softness of powdered sugar.
+Vietnam’s Halong Bay is a breathtaking spectacle, where hundreds of jungle-topped limestone pillars tower over the aquamarine water.
 There’s more of nature’s art at Jeju Island, South Korea, all dormant volcanoes, misty waterfalls, and wave-sculpted cliffs, not to mention exquisite seafood dishes to try.

 From the top of Hong Kong’s Victoria Peak, you can gaze across the entire metropolis before riding the iconic green-and-white Star Ferry across Victoria Harbour to explore incense-scented temples and bustling seafood markets.
 You’ll need a head for heights in Tokyo, too, as you zoom up the Tokyo Tower to the viewing platform 492 feet above the neon lights of the Japanese capital.

-There are moments of serenity.
-In Shanghai, the ornate Yuyuan Garden is a green oasis in the heart of the city, while a stroll through Singapore’s Gardens by the Bay takes you on a journey through a cloud forest to tropical blooms, across narrow walkways suspended between the futuristic, 150-foot tall Supertrees.
+Singapore, in contrast, is known as the Garden City.
+A stroll through the magnificent Gardens by the Bay takes you on a journey through a cloud forest to tropical blooms and across narrow walkways suspended between the futuristic, 150-foot-tall Supertrees.

 From its tropical north coasts to the icy extremities of the curled southern tip, where vast glaciers flow into narrow fjords and winds whip across the expanse of the Beagle Channel, South America assaults the senses.
 In a single voyage, you could sail through several climate zones and numerous dynamic, exciting cultures, making this intriguing continent one of the best places to go on a cruise.